eugenius1/eugenius1.github.io/b/i-did-a-clinical-trial-and-survived.md

 The **main purpose** of the study is to compare how much of the drug is taken up, its distribution, how the drug is broken down and removed from the body when administered through the 2 different devices mentioned above.
 Another purpose is to see how safe it is, how well it is tolerated and if it causes an immune response (anti-drug antibodies).

-The trial took 17 weeks from the overnight stay to the last outpatient visit, with my screening being the week before the start.
+The trial took 2 months from the overnight stay to the last outpatient visit, with my screening being the week before the start.
 Volunteers are free to leave the study at any time and without any reason.
+If you leave early you're partially compensated by the fraction of the time you've taken part.

 ## Safety

 > The efficacy and safety of benralizumab has been shown in **two large clinical trials** in patients that suffer from asthma.

 That's what was mentioned in the information document and is supported by [other sources](https://seekingalpha.com/news/3206982-astrazenecas-benralizumab-reduces-asthma-exacerbations-51-percent-two-late-state-studies).
 More than **2,000 patients** received benralizumab and it was shown that the drug reduces asthma exacerbations by up to 51% in two late-state studies.
+I'm now realising the original [first brief](#intro) was wrong or at least ambiguous in saying this is a [*first time into man*](https://en.wikipedia.org/wiki/First-in-man_study) study.

 # Screening